YJangir49/AI_Snake_Game/README.md

-# AI_Snake_Game
-This a simple snake game based on  various AI search algorithms.
+This project was an assignment for a university course in Artificial Intelligence.

+The goal of the assignment was to implement a snake game that uses AI to find food and avoid obstacles.
+ Implementation was done in JavaScript, using canvas to draw the UI.
+The algorithms used to search for the food are DFS, BFS, and A* using some heuristics.